-This approach typically means having visibility, insight, and control of your assets (infrastructure, tools, equipment, gear, components, hardware, software, etc.) from end to end.
+This approach means having visibility, insight, and control of your assets (infrastructure, tools, equipment, gear, software, etc.) from end to end.
 This requires you to know exactly what’s deployed, active, dormant, hoarded, stolen, lost, misappropriated, overstocked, or understocked.
 Relying solely on purchase invoices to provide a full accounting of your network assets is similar to being nearly blind.
 That only shows a partial view from a specific time but doesn’t even begin to show the whole picture.

 - Enterprise Management